-To move the Master Control lever from the normal run position (I) to choke closed (), press down the throttle trigger lockout and squeeze the throttle trigger at the same time and hold them in that position - now set the Master Control lever.
+To move the Master Control lever from the run position I to start ▲, depress the trigger lockout and the throttle trigger and hold them in that position - set the Master Control lever to start ▲ and let go of the throttle trigger and trigger lockout.

-The Master Control lever moves from the starting throttle position (|N|) to the run position (I) when you press down the throttle trigger lockout and blip the throttle trigger at the same time.
+The Master Control lever moves from the start position (▲) to the run position (I) when you press down the throttle trigger lockout and squeeze the throttle trigger at the same time.

-To switch off the engine, move the Master Control lever to Stop (0).
+To switch off the engine, move the Master Control lever in the direction of STOP or 0 - when released, the Master Control lever springs back to the run position I.